trizen/Math-Bacovia/README.md

 #### # `alternatives()`

-Returns an array with alternative representations from the self-expression.
+Returns a list with alternative representations from the self-expression.

+Example:

 ```perl
 say for Exp(Log(Fraction(1,3)) * 2)->alternatives;